 • Polyester: excellent resistance to chlorine and UV, durable colors.

-• Recycled fabrics (e.g., yarns from fishing nets or textile scraps): better brand image and strong ecological argument, especially when certified.
+• Recycled fabrics (e.g., yarns from fishing nets or textile waste): better brand image and strong ecological argument, especially when certified.

 You can compare your options with a simple table: